rdf-connect/js-runner/README.md

 When you declare a new js process, it is required to add a shacl shape.
 Each `sh:property` is accounted for, noting the type `sh:class` or `sh:datatype`.

-Example definitions are available in `ontology.ttl`.
+Example definitions are available in `processor/configs/*.ttl`.

 ## Pipeline configuration